marklogic-community/corb2/README.md

 Version: 2.1.2

 ### User Guide
 This document provides a comprehensive overview of CoRB2.
 For additional information, please refer to CoRB2 online [Wiki](https://github.com/marklogic/corb2/wiki) or download [WhatIsCORB.doc](https://github.com/marklogic/corb2/blob/master/WhatIsCORB.doc).
-This document also covers the less robust [RunXQuery Tool]](#runXQuery-readme) which can be used when only a single staged query is necessary.
+This document also covers the less robust [RunXQuery Tool](#runXQuery-readme) which can be used when only a single staged query is necessary.
 The RunXQuery Tool is provided as part of the CoRB2 distribution.

 ### Downloads
 Please download latest release from https://github.com/marklogic/corb2/releases.